 The Curaleaf Live Blend Cartridges are their distillate cartridges renamed and repackaged.
 Just like the other cartridges, they came in Sativa, Indica, and Hybrid.
 Coming in the standard 510 threaded.
 5-gram cartridges.
 Just like the other one, the price varies with the THC percent.
 The cheapest comes in at $52 with 70% THC which is the Purple Sunset Green Appl Jack Hybrid.
 It then increases with the THC percent.

 What’s in it?
 Curaleaf says “premium distillate and a micro-infusion of botanical terpenes”.
-Basically your standard distillate cartridge.
+Your standard distillate cartridge.
 We have tried them and they are pretty good but that’s to be expected for the premium cartridges.
 They are a little tricky finding in stock for certain strains so keep that in mind when ordering.

 3. Select Elite Live Cartridges

 What’s in it?
-Curaleaf says “combines high-quality THC oil and live resin HTE (high-terpene extract)”.
+Curaleaf says it “combines high-quality THC oil and live resin HTE (high-terpene extract)”.
 These taste and feel the best out of all Curaleaf cartridges in our opinion but we encourage you to try them for yourself.
 Overall a high-quality product for those looking for good quality and do not mind spending some extra bucks.

 What To Know Before Buying A Cartridge: